X3NOOO/X3NOOO/README.md

 ## Hello! there I'm <a href="https://github.com/X3NOOO">X3NO</a>

-- I'm a 14-year-old programmer from Poland
+- 14-year-old programmer from Poland
 - Currently working on **nothing**
-- I'm trying to learn Java and C
+- Trying to learn C/C++
 - I use Arch BTW

 ## Contact